 We react to life according to how we perceive it.
 If a perception is out of touch with natural reality, we react in unbalanced ways that waste time, energy, and bring about unnecessary chaos and suffering.
 Taoist thought seeks to solve this problem at its perceptual source.
 As the Tao Te Ching puts it: “Woe to him who willfully innovates while ignorant of the constant…”

 Taoist thought rests on the view that reality is complementary; nature is inherently cooperative — not competitive.
 The Chinese black and white Yin-Yang circle symbolizes this balancing principle.
-Consider the following excerpts from the Tao Te Ching which illustrate this circular relationship.
+Consider the following excerpts from the Tao Te Ching that illustrate this circular relationship.

 Knowing this circular relationship moderates extremes and allows us to look deeper.
-As another verse, referring to opposites, states: “These two are the same, but diverge in name as they issue forth.
+Referring to opposites, another verse states: “These two are the same, but diverge in name as they issue forth.
 Being the same they are called mysteries, mystery upon mystery — the gateway of the manifold secrets.”

-Easing the distinction between opposites helps us sense a deeper reality, as this excerpt shows: “…Untangle the knots; soften the glare; settle the dust.
+Easing the distinction between opposites helps us sense a deeper reality, as this excerpt reminds us: “…Untangle the knots; soften the glare; settle the dust.
 This is known as mysterious sameness.”

 There are a few verses in the Tao Te Ching which attempt to describe the “constant way” more directly.
 Here are some excerpts:

-If you find this approach promising, examine this site thoroughly for practical ways to implement the principles set forth here.
+If you find this approach promising, examine CenterTao.org thoroughly for practical ways to implement the principles set forth here.